zylx0532/pasztor.at/_posts/2018-12-07-what-is-ssrf.md

   facebook: "#SSRF is a sneaky #security vulnerability that may cause you big headaches.
 Let's talk about it!"
   linkedin: "SSRF is a sneaky security vulnerability that may cause you big headaches.
 Let's talk about it!"
   patreon:  "SSRF is a sneaky security vulnerability that may cause you big headaches.
 Let's talk about it!"
+  discord:  "@everyone new article about security: What is Server Side Request Forgery?"
 ---

 CSRF is, while still prevalent, no longer an unknown type of security vulnerability.
 It's brother, SSRF, however, is.